ccamel/awesome-ccamel/README.md

 - [AudiusProject/hedgehog](https://github.com/AudiusProject/hedgehog) - 🦔 Build DApps like Apps -- A Metamask alternative that empowers you to build good UX
 - [Azure/setup-kubectl](https://github.com/Azure/setup-kubectl) - GitHub Action for installing Kubectl
 - [CosmWasm/CosmWasmJS](https://github.com/CosmWasm/CosmWasmJS) - Source of the cosmwasm npm package
+- [CosmWasm/ts-codegen](https://github.com/CosmWasm/ts-codegen) - @cosmwasm/ts-codegen converts your CosmWasm smart contracts into dev-friendly TypeScript classes so you can focus on shipping code.
 - [DisownedWheat/BabylonJS-Game-Logic-Examples](https://github.com/DisownedWheat/BabylonJS-Game-Logic-Examples) - A collection of small projects that show possible ways of handling game logic with BabylonJS
 - [EFanZh/Graphviz-Preview](https://github.com/EFanZh/Graphviz-Preview) - Extension for Visual Studio Code to preview Graphviz (DOT) files.
 - [FormidableLabs/urql](https://github.com/FormidableLabs/urql) - The highly customizable and versatile GraphQL client with which you add on features like normalized caching as you grow.